arunasurya/bisqtransifex/translationguidelines.md

 A new translator with no prior translation work in Bisq needs to show their skill by translating first.
 Once their translation can be assessed by the other translators, they can be granted permission to review.

 ## Transifex-specific quality control
+- If you encounter unclear terms on Transifex, please add them to the [Bisq Query Tracker](https://docs.google.com/spreadsheets/d/1P4JMLrcRtSWkxfh9jG7AXkfdgdkEYwgttGgly-ercXc/edit#gid=0).
+The list will be shared with the developers to gain clarity.
-- If you notice a mistake in the English translation, please report it by adding a comment to that particular string and tagging it as an issue.
+- If you notice a mistake in the English version, please report it by adding a comment to that particular string and tagging it as an issue.
 The admins will be informed of the issue and will take proper action.
 Also, feel free to raise the issue on the #transifex slack channel.
 - In the past, some strings had trailing spaces which caused some problems when updating the translations.
 Please make sure that there are no trailing spaces in the strings.
 - Once you are done with your translation and think that it is ready for a new release, please check your translation in the software itself.